 Each Class 12 Accountancy resource on this hub serves a specific revision moment.
 Use the routine below to pick the right resource for the day.

-• Throughout the year (text-first): read the NCERT Book PDF chapter end-to-end before opening any guide; the chapter's journal-entry framework is what CBSE rewards.
+- Throughout the year (text-first): read the full NCERT Book PDF chapter before you open any guide.
+CBSE rewards the chapter's journal-entry framework.

-• After the first read: attempt the in-chapter Illustrations, then the end-of-chapter back-exercise using the NCERT Solutions.
-Verify the working notes match the recommended format.
+- After the first read: do the in-chapter Illustrations, then the end-of-chapter back-exercise using the NCERT Solutions.
+Check that the working notes match the recommended format.

-• Once the chapter feels familiar: open the Notes for the second-pass condensed read; the Notes are the chapter at 30% length, sharpening your journal-entry recall and formula list.
+- Once the chapter feels familiar: open the Notes for a short second read.
+The Notes give you the chapter at 30% length.
+They sharpen your journal-entry recall and formula list.

-• 2 weeks before the boards: shift to the Handwritten Notes for the third-pass revision; the hand-drawn journal templates and ratio formula boxes lock in recall faster than typeset versions.
+- 2 weeks before the boards: move to the Handwritten Notes for a third revision.
+The hand-drawn journal templates and ratio formula boxes fix the ideas in memory faster than typed versions.

-• Morning of the paper: 15 minutes skimming the hand-drawn Schedule III layout and the partnership journal templates is the highest-ROI use of pre-exam time.
+- Morning of the paper: spend 15 minutes skimming the hand-drawn Schedule III layout and the partnership journal templates.
+This is the best use of your time just before the exam.

 How to Use the NCERT Class 12 Accountancy Hub Most Effectively